-Nowadays, he makes them at least a few times a summer, usually when we have guests over for cookouts.
+Nowadays, he makes them a few times a summer, usually when we have guests over for cookouts.
 I have not always been a huge fan of spicy foods, but I love a good jalapeño popper myself.

-Klement’s Sausage Company produces many old-world sausage products that are just delightful, including: Polish Sausage, Italian Sausage, Bratwurst, Summer Sausage and Snack Sticks.
+Klement’s Sausage Company produces many old-world sausage products that are just delightful, including Polish Sausage, Italian Sausage, Bratwurst, Summer Sausage, and Snack Sticks.

 September 23rd is #Nationalsnackstickday.
 To learn more about the snack sticks that are offered by Klement’s Sausage Company, find them on their social media handles.
-They’re on Facebook, Instagram, Pinterest and Twitter.
+They’re on Facebook, Instagram, Pinterest, and Twitter.